Stability and chaos in dynamical last passage percolation: Deductions from harmonic analysis: [1] the transition from weight stability to low overlap

 \begin{proposition} Let $n,m \in \N$.
 The geodesic energy $M_n[m]$ in the $m\textsuperscript{th}$ approximating model is at most its limiting counterpart $M_n$.
 Regarding the opposing bound, we have that

 \end{proposition} {\bf Proof.} To any east-north path $\gamma$ between $(0,0)$ and $(n,n)$, we consider the naturally associated staircase $S(\gamma) \subset \R^2$ that is the range of a motion from $(0,0)$ to $(n,n)$ that alternates between rightward and upward movement by associating to each horizontal edge of $\gamma$, the horizontal planar line segment with the same endpoints as the edge.
 Then $S(\gamma)$ is defined to be the union of the planar sets associated to the steps made by $\gamma$.
+Clearly, for any such path $\gamma$, the energy that is assigned to $S(\gamma)$ by the Brownian LPP noise environment is nothing other than the energy $E[m](\gamma)$ ascribed to $\gamma$ by the field $X[m]$.
+Thus, $M_n \geq M_n[m]$.